Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 **Dev notes:** \
 Emits Executed event showing the execution details.
-Note that an order's price can be different than a taker order price, but it should be identical to maker order's price.
+Note that an order's price can be different than the execution price, but it should be identical to maker order's price.

 ```solidity:no-line-numbers
 function addExecution(bytes32 _makerOrderId, struct ITradePairs.Order _takerOrder, uint256 _price, uint256 _quantity) private returns (struct ITradePairs.Order)